Tien Shan dhole: Distribution and habitat

 The Tian Shan dhole's habitats consists of mountain ranges and other areas with colder climate.
-It currently lives in the Tian Shan and the Altai Mountains.
+It lived in the Tian Shan and the Altai Mountains, and possibly in the Pamir.
+Their recorded range outside the USSR is considered questionable, with records from China and Mongolia requiring genetic research.

-The dhole was once widespread from Northeast to southern Central Asia in Transoxiana.
-They formerly lived in Siberia, Mongolia, Kazakhstan, Kyrgyzstan and Turkmenistan.
-The Tian Shan dhole still occurs in Tibet.
-A few still live in the Gansu Province from northwestern China.
-Although dholes have not been recorded in Pakistan, they once occurred in the alpine steppes extending into Kashmir.
+The International Union for Conservation of Nature considered the subspecies in Tian Shan, Altai and Pamir mountain ranges as extinct.
+Given that there has been no reliable evidence of its existence since 1946, this subspecies has been thought to be extinct since 2018, though a review of its distribution recommended additional research in Western Tian Shan.

 Hunting and diet

-It feeds primarily on Siberian ibexes, arkhar, argali, roe deer, maral and wild boar, as well as musk deer and reindeer.
+It fed primarily on Siberian ibexes, arkhar, argali, roe deer, maral and wild boar, as well as musk deer and reindeer.